OmranK/ImageEditor/README.md

 	- The `API` folder holds all the objects responsible for networking.
 (URLSession)
 	- The `Cacheing` folder holds all the objects responsible for cacheing.
 (CoreData)
 	- The `Image Rendering` folder holds the objects that facilitate in the editing of images.
 (Core Image)

+---

 - `Presentation Layer` - platform agnostic framework that holds platform agnostic presentation logic - viewmodels and presenters.
 Created in a separate framework to allow multiple platforms to re-use the logic (macoS, iOS, iPadOS)
 	- The `FeedView` folder holds the presentation logic for the feed view.	- The `EditorView` folder holds the presentation logic for the image editor view.
+---

 - `UI Layer` - iOS specific framework housing the UI elements for iOS (storyboards, and viewcontrollers)
 	- The `Composition` folder holds the Composition logic for the views including the adapters for the MVP pattern, decorators for all objects dispatching any completed work to do so on the main queue, and proxies for separating the weak reference logic away from the presentation layer.
 	- The `Controllers` folder holds all the ViewControllers used.
 	- The `Views` folder holds all the view elements such as storyboards and tableview cells.

+---

 The `Presentation Layer` objects import the `Core Layer` and the `UI Layer` objects import either the `Core Layer`, the `Presentation Layer` or both.
 This demonstrates that dependencies flow outward and modularity is achieved. `Core Layer` components do not know about any implementation details.

-Finally everything is composed into an iOS application in a separate project which is created as an iOS App.
+Finally everything is composed into a working application in a separate project which is created as an iOS App.
 The frameworks are brought in as dependencies and linked together in an Xcode workspace.

 ![](README_IMAGES/framework_linking.png)